Breaded cutlet: South America

-In Argentina, Uruguay, and Venezuela the milanesa, a dish similar to the schnitzel, is a typical dish.
+In Argentina and Uruguay the milanesa, a dish similar to the schnitzel, is a typical dish.
 Its name means 'from Milan'.
 The milanesa is made of beef or veal, dipped in egg, and then breadcrumbs, and fried.
 In Argentina and Uruguay, a milanesa napolitana is topped with ham, melted mozzarella cheese and tomato slices or tomato sauce.

 Due to the strong influence of Italian culture in Brazil, breaded cutlets are known as filé à milanesa (Milanese steak) or bife à milanesa.
 It is found easily in street restaurants and often cooked at home.
 Servings often include white rice, salted brown or black beans, mashed potatoes or French fries, lettuce and tomato salad.
 Milanesa sandwiches are somewhat less common, and there is also the parmigiana version—filé à milanesa with tomato sauce, ham, and melted mozzarella cheese.

 In Colombia, the dish is called milanesa or chuleta valluna, and is made with a thin cut of pork, breaded and fried.

 In Chile, breaded cutlet is known as escalopa, and it is usually made of beef, pork or chicken.
 This dish is also known as a milanesa, and it is prepared by breading and frying thin pieces of meat.
 Escalopas can be found from fancy to simple restaurants.